The Early History of the McLarans of Dalby

 Google Maps - Mobridge, McIntosh, Morristown, Eureka SD; Selfridge, Fort Yates, Linton ND

-Margaret's children followed different paths to Catherine's children - they were more
+Margaret's children generally followed different paths to Catherine's children, as apart from Alister, they were more inclined to seek rural occupations.

 Picture